Hugo-W/pyEEG/README.md

 > v1.2

-pyEEG is a library for processing EEG data build mostly on top of MNE-py and scikit-learn.
-It is framed to work with data collected with naturalsistic stimuli, therefore with continuous recordings rather than trial-based designs.
+pyEEG is a library for processing EEG data built mostly on top of MNE-py and scikit-learn.
+It is framed to work with data collected with naturalistic stimuli, therefore with continuous recordings rather than trial-based designs.
 It allows analysis of continuous m/eeg and generation of temporal response functions with continuous signals as stimuli or real-valued events (e.g. word-level or phoneme-level features).

 You can find the [documentation here](https://hugo-w.github.io/pyEEG-docs/index.html).